Primary lymphoma of the brain

 The following tests may be done to help diagnose a primary lymphoma of the brain:

-Younger patients may receive high-dose chemotherapy, followed by an autologous stem cell transplant.
+Younger people may receive high-dose chemotherapy, possibly followed by an autologous stem cell transplant.

 Radiation therapy of the whole brain may be done after chemotherapy.